NataliKvi/ATZERET/README.md

 # ATZERET-FACTORIAL

-This program calculates the factorial of a number enterd(between 0-16)
+This program calculates the factorial of a number entered(between 0-16)

-if the number enterd is out of bounds the program will loop until you enter a valid number.
+if the number entered is out of bounds the program will loop until you enter a valid number.

 ## specifications